National Organic Program – An Overview

 Both the OFPA and the regulations define certain terms.
 Although the OFPA and the regulations define many terms, it is important to understand the meaning of a select few as they are used in this body of law.

-The OFPA defines a “producer” as any person engaged in the business of growing or producing food or feed.
+The OFPA defines a “producer” as any person engaged in the business of growing or producing food, feed, and other agricultural-based consumer products.
 See 7 U.S.C. § 6502(19).
-This differs from “handlers” which both the OFPA and the regulations define as any person engaged in the business of selling, processing, or packaging agricultural products.
+This differs from “handlers” which both the OFPA and the regulations define as any person that handles agricultural products, except for final retailers that do not process agricultural products.
 See id. §6502(9); see 7 C.F.R. § 205.2.
-However, the term handler does not include those who sell, transport, or deliver organic crops from a producer to a handler, in other words, the middlemen are not considered handlers.
-See id.
+However, the term handler does not include those who transport or deliver organic crops from a producer to a handler, in other words, the middlemen are not considered handlers as long as they are not handling organic products and qualify for an exception.
+See id. at § 205.2.

 The OFPA and its regulations define an “agricultural product” as any agricultural commodity in raw or processed form.
 See 7 U.S.C. § 6502(1); see 7 C.F.R. § 205.2.
 The term “agricultural product” also includes any product derived from livestock that is marketed for either human or livestock consumption.
 See id.